plotninastia/Python-for-Maya/09_decorator_logger_lambda/README.md

-filters data drom data.txt using a given template (regular expressions) and saves to a log file whether a line passed the validation or not
+filters data drom data.txt using a given template (regular expressions) and writes info about whether a line passed the validation to a log file

 also added a decorator